Owen302266/Essay-Study/A Brief Introduction to Machine Learning for Engineers/A Brief Introduction to Machine Learning for Engineers.md

 	offline~online
 ### goals
 the importance of probability

 # Introduction through linear regression

 We start by introducing the problem of [[supervised learning]] and by presenting [[inference background]].
 We then present the [[frequentist]], [[Bayesian]] and [[MDL learning approaches]] in this order.
 The treatment of MDL is limited to an introductory discussion, as the rest of monograph concentrates on frequentist and Bayesian viewpoints.
-We conclude with an introduction to the important topic of [[information-theoretic metrics]], and with a brief introduction to the advanced topics of [[causal inference and interpretation]].
+We conclude with an introduction to the important topic of [[information-theoretic metrics]], and with a brief introduction to the advanced topics of [[interpretation and casualty]].

+# Probabilistic Models for Learning

+In this chapter, we introduce a family of probabilistic models, known as the exponential family, whose members are used as components in many of the most common probabilistic models and learning algorithms.

+## Preliminaries